 The greatest player to ever strap on a pair of ice skates had plenty of memories on this date in National Hockey League history.
 He was far from the only Hockey Hall of Famer to hit a personal milestone.
-Also, today was a busy day on Broadway and in D.C.
-Let’s take our daily trip back through the decades!
+Also, today was a busy day on Broadway and in the U.S. Captial.
+So, let’s take our daily trip back through the decades!

 Gretzky Rules the Day

-Two years later, on Dec.
-13, 1985, Gretzky lit the lamp twice and picked up two assists to lead the Oilers to a 6-3 win at the Winnipeg Jets.
-The huge night gives him 1,200 NHL points.
-He reached his milestone in just 504 games, averaging 2.38 points per game to start his career.
+Two years later, on Dec 13, 1985, Gretzky lit the lamp twice and picked up two assists to lead the Oilers to a 6-3 win at the Winnipeg Jets.
+The huge night gave him 1,200 NHL points.
+He reached this milestone in just 504 games, averaging 2.38 points per game to start his career.

 More Hall of Fame Milestones